Julienbeaulieu/julienbeaulieu.github.io/_posts/2020-05-25-lesser-known-facts-about-learning-how-to-get-better-at-studying.md

 ## Personal thoughts about learning

-I’ll finish this article with this important insight: **learning isn’t done to you; it’s something you do. **
+I’ll finish this article with this important insight: __learning isn’t done to you; it’s something you do.__

 Properly learning something new is hard and feels uncomfortable at first.
 It doesn’t work to just sit there and passively watch a bunch of YouTube videos or read a few articles (something I was a victim of).
 That would be too easy.
 To get real results we need to be consistent, committed and learn actively.
 Learning actively means really engaging in the material we’re studying: solving practice problems, recalling study material, testing ourselves (flash cards are your friend), explaining to others a concept we just learned, etc.

 This is also one of the reasons why companies that buy the standardized 1 day / 1 week training courses don’t work.
 They’re popular because they’re easy to purchase, it’s easy to schedule, and managers can pat themselves on the back thinking they’re investing in their employees.
 But if we’re not taking advantage of how our brain learns, and other techniques mentioned above, the result will be subpar.

 Reshaping our brain is under our control.
 The key is patient persistence: working knowledgeably with our brain's strengths and weaknesses.
 By understanding our brain's default settings— the natural way it learns and thinks— we can take advantage of this knowledge to become an expert at anything.

-> Luck favors the one who tries.

-Babara Oakley